 Is automatic temperature compensation (ATC) needed?

-Measurement of pH is temperature dependent.
-If there is an extreme and varying temperature range for your process application, it is likely temperature compensation is required for your pH measurement.
-The desired pH accuracy, process temperature range, and pH measurement range should all be considered when deciding if automatic temperature compensation (ATC) is needed.
-The following chart is very useful when making this determination:
+The pH measurement is temperature dependent.
+If there is an extreme and varying temperature range for your process application, it is likely that the temperature compensation is required for your pH measurement.
+The desired pH accuracy, process temperature range, and pH measurement range should all be taken in consideration when deciding if an automatic temperature compensation (ATC) is needed.
+The following chart is extremely useful when making this determination:

 What type of instrumentation will be used in combination with the pH sensor?